 - Employee must have completed 20 years of service at the time that this continuation of coverage becomes effective

 - Employee must have attained age 60 prior to their retirement date

 - Coverage continues until the date the retiree and eligible dependent become entitled to Medicare

 Medicare Part D – Notice of Creditable Coverage

 The prescription drug coverage listed under the University of New England's medical plan is expected to payout, on average, at least as much as the standard Medicare prescription drug coverage will pay in a calendar year and is considered "creditable coverage."
-If you or your covered dependents are enrolled in any prescription drug coverage listed in this notice of creditable coverage and are or become covered by Medicare, you may decide to enroll in a Medicare prescription drug plan later and not be subject to the late enrollment penalty as long as you had creditable coverage within 63 days of your Medicare prescription drug plan enrollment.
-Please read the notice of creditable coverage carefully and keep this notice with your important records.
+If you or your covered dependents are enrolled in any prescription drug coverage listed in this notice of creditable coverage (PDF) and are or become covered by Medicare, you may decide to enroll in a Medicare prescription drug plan later and not be subject to the late enrollment penalty as long as you had creditable coverage within 63 days of your Medicare prescription drug plan enrollment.
+Please read the notice of creditable coverage (PDF) carefully and keep this notice with your important records.